One-Coat Stucco Weep Screed: Proper Sizing for Foam Systems

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-Before you cut a single piece of metal, establish your grade line.
-ASTM C1063 and local California codes are strict about ground clearance to prevent moisture wicking.
+Before cutting the metal, establish your grade line.
+Building codes dictate strict ground clearances to help prevent moisture wicking.

 - Earth/Soil: 4 inches clearance minimum.